Chapter 7 : Boys Will Be Boys

 Roger laughed as if he couldn’t believe what he was hearing.
 “Didn't seem that way with you two snogging in the hallway.”

 Oliver growled and took a step toward him, hand hovering by his wand.
 Rona jerked him back, now clearly on edge.
 “Uh, what do you think you’re doing?”

 Surprisingly, he smiled when he turned to her, though the anger was still clear in his eyes.
 “Trying to be a gentleman.”

 “By what, slugging him?"
 She knew Roger had an explosive temper underneath his exterior, and if flinging clocks was any indication, so did Oliver.
 She couldn't believe that she was trying to protect the both of them, but here she was, uttering sternly, "I can take care of myself."

 “Since he’s still here,” said Oliver with a smirk, “no you can’t.”

-And here she thought she was the stubborn one.
 “This isn’t your problem.
 And besides, what are you so pissed about?
 This is all your fault anyway.”

 He tore his eyes away from hers to glare at Roger.
 “I’m pissed because a certain hypocrite was all over my reserve chaser last year during the holidays."
 Roger's expression hardened.
 "Yeah, Davies, I knew about that.
 And how you managed to find out about Katie’s blind spot.
 So Rona, he’s right.
 It is all espionage, as he puts it.”